CrystalAlpha358/ncjishaku/README.md

 > 1. Download ncjishaku on the command line using pip:
 > ```bash
-> pip install -U "ncjishaku @ git+https://github.com/CrystalAlpha358/ncjishaku@master"
+> pip install -U ncjishaku
 > ```
 > 2. Load the extension in your bot code before it runs:
 > ```python